 Ready to hit the road?
 Begin by following the old Viking trail through many small fishing towns on the so-called Golden Circle, a route that returns to Reykjavík.

-Þingvellir National Park (pronounced Thingvellir) is both a national park and a UNESCO World Heritage Site as the place where the world’s first national assembly met in 930 A.D.
-This is where the North American and Eurasian tectonic plates meet, so constant volcanic activity has torn open fissures in the earth that fill with water. Þingvallavatn, Iceland’s largest natural lake, has such clear spring-fed waters that divers and snorkelers from around the world come to explore.
+Þingvellir National Park (pronounced Thingvellir) is famous for many reasons.
+It’s both a national park and a UNESCO World Heritage Site as the place where the world’s first national assembly met in 930 A.D.
+It’s also where the North American and Eurasian tectonic plates meet.
+Watch your step because constant volcanic activity has torn open fissures in the earth that fill with water. Þingvallavatn, Iceland’s largest natural lake, has such clear spring-fed waters that divers and snorkelers from around the world come to explore.
 Let the backseat know that the park has also been a popular filming location for “Game of Thrones.”

 Older kids will be fascinated by LAVA, the Iceland Volcano & Earthquake Centre that combines lots of amazing movies of erupting volcanoes in a very cool science museum devoted to this fascinating geology.
 From Thursday-Sunday, buy Family Pack tickets that include a film plus all exhibits for two adults and unlimited children under age 17.